Commerce (BComm (Hons))Back

 - ST1023 Introduction to Business Statistics

 In Year 2 students take a combination of compulsory modules and electives.
 The electives allow students to begin to specialise in fields that interest them the most.

 The compulsory modules include Introduction to Management Accounting; Intermediate Management Accounting; Placement Skills and Professional Practice; Economics of Managerial Decision Making; Economics - Production and Costs; IS Analysis and Design for Business; People and Organisation; International Business; Enterprise Planning and Processes; Business Ethics.

 The elective modules include Sustainability in Modern Businesses; Global Food Policy; International Politics; European Government and Politics; Commercial Law; Introductory Mathematics for Business; Consumer Behaviour and Sustainable Consumption; Methods of Business Statistics.

-In Year 3 student select one of the following options:
+In Year 3 students select one of the following options:

 - Study at an approved university abroad for the full academic year;

 - Study at an approved university abroad for semester 1, return to UCC for semester 2, then complete either a 6-month work placement or a research project;

 - Study in UCC for semesters 1 and 2, then complete either a 6-month work placement or a research project.

 In this year students gain an intermediate knowledge of possible thematic majors which are available in the fourth year.

 In addition to taking these core modules, students select a range of minor subjects from the following subject areas: Accounting, Business Economics; Food Business & Development; Law; Management; Marketing, Maths, Statistics

 In year 4 students take 40 credits from their selected thematic major including:

 - Business and Financial Markets